Laminator: Verifiable ML Property Cards using Hardware-assisted Attestations: Problem Statement

 \subsection{Limitations of Prior Work}

-A popular ML property attestation mechanism is using cryptographic primitives such as zero knowledge proofs (ZKPs) and secure multiparty computation (MPC).
-However, none of the prior attestation scheme using cryptographic primitives satisfy all the three requirements. \begin{enumerate}[leftmargin=*,leftmargin=*,wide, labelindent=0pt] \item \textbf{ZKPs} are \emph{scalable} and can support multiple verifiers.
+ML property cards can be made verifiable using cryptographic techniques like zero-knowledge proofs (ZKPs) or secure multiparty computation (MPC) for verifiable training~\cite{zkDL,shamsabadi2023confidentialprofitt,zkpTraining,zkpTraining2,eisenhofer2022verifiable} and inference~\cite{zkCNN,zenCompiler,Weng2021MystiqueEC,zkMLaaS,veriTrain,safetyNets}.
+But no prior scheme meets all three requirements. \begin{enumerate}[leftmargin=*,leftmargin=*,wide, labelindent=0pt] \item \textbf{ZKPs} are \emph{scalable} and can support multiple verifiers.
 However, they are computationally expensive and do not efficiently extend to neural networks.
 For instance, proof of training using ZKPs for a simple logistic regression model on a dataset of $2^{18}$ data records with 1024 attributes, and a batch size of 2014, takes 72 seconds \textit{for one epoch} including training and proof generation time~\cite{zkpTraining}.
-Finally, ZKPs are lack versatility, and require properties that can be adapted to the ZKP scheme~\cite{zkpTraining}, such as complex nonlinear activation functions. \item \textbf{MPC} requires online interactions between the prover and verifier, meaning that it lacks scalability and efficiency, and requires training the model for each verification~\cite{duddu2023attesting}. \end{enumerate}
+Finally, ZKPs lack versatility, as they only support properties that can be adapted to the ZKP scheme~\cite{zkpTraining}, limiting their use for complex functions (e.g., nonlinear activation). \item \textbf{MPC} requires online interactions between the prover and verifier, meaning that it lacks scalability and efficiency, and requires retraining the model for each verification~\cite{duddu2023attesting}. \end{enumerate} Despite ongoing advances in cryptographic techniques~\cite{SoKCrypto}, purely cryptographic protection of many ML operations (e.g., training), remain inefficient.
+Recent optimizations for TEEs to run ML workloads efficiently~\cite{h100,H100-performance,amx} as well as secure outsourcing protocols to GPUs (e.g.,~\cite{goten,mo2022sok}) offer efficient solutions by combining TEEs with hardware accelerators.
+In light of these, we explore the use of TEE remote attestation for ML properties, with negligible overhead compared to a baseline setting where an ML application is already running in a confidential computing setting.
+We conjecture that using TEE attestation, instead of mechanisms like ZKP, makes verification more efficient.
+We discuss other TEE-based work which focus on confidentiality instead of integrity in Section~\ref{sec:discussions}.